Police say groups arrived in District ‘intent on clashing’ as they assess violent end to Trump rallies

 Trump — who in September refused to denounce the Proud Boys and instead urged them to “stand back and stand by” — appeared to relish in the mayhem.
 In one tweet, Trump wrote, “Antifa SCUM ran for the hills today when they tried attacking the people at the Trump rally, because these people aggressively fought back.”

 The outgoing president also tweeted for D.C. police to “Get going — do your job and don’t hold back!!!” in arresting counterprotesters.
-He accused Bowser of “not doing her job!” as he linked to a video of an older man dressed in pro-Trump regalia being hit in the face from behind and falling to the pavement, bleeding and unconscious.
+He accused Bowser of “not doing her job!” as he linked to a video of a man being hit in the face from behind and falling to the pavement, bleeding and unconscious.

 But the video showed only part of the incident.
 A longer video posted online shows the man pushing a counterdemonstrator to the ground, stomping on his head and balling one hand into a fist, shaking it people.
 Police said they arrested four people at that scene, including one charged in the assault.
-Newsham said the incident remains under investigation and could lead to charges filed against the older man.
+Newsham said the incident remains under investigation and could lead to charges filed against the man who was hit.

 Black Lives Matter DC, in turn, blamed Trump supporters for instigating the violence, and alleged in a tweet that “MPD has been protecting the Proud Boys and white nationalists all night,” and that police only put on riot gear and fire chemical irritants at city residents.